 The convertible preferred stock was entitled to cumulative dividends at the rate of 3.5% per year on the convertible base liquidation amount, as defined, of \$2.50 per share.
-At December 15, 1999 and December 26, 1998, the cumulative preferred dividends in arrears totaled \$0 and \$319,229, respectively, as all cumulative preferred dividends were paid in connection with the leveraged recapitalization.
+There were no dividends in arrears at December 15, 1999, as all cumulative preferred dividends were paid in connection with the leveraged recapitalization.
 No dividends could be paid to holders of common stock or Class B common stock until all cumulative preferred stock dividends were paid.
 Convertible preferred stock dividends became immediately payable upon the leveraged recapitalization.